DigitalPublishingToolkit/TOD45_InternetFromIndia/md/06AshishRajadhayksha.md

 Channel 4 interviewed him, and although they withheld his identity and blurred his voice and image, they revealed that he lived in Bangalore, had the first name of Mehdi and worked in a leading IT company.
-He could hardly have done a better job of giving himself away. []{#_Hlk108443863 .anchor}The next morning, Shami Witness tweeted that he expected to be arrested any moment, and when the police finally arrived, he apparently asked them why they took so long.
+He could hardly have done a better job of giving himself away.
+The next morning, Shami Witness tweeted that he expected to be arrested any moment, and when the police finally arrived, he apparently asked them why they took so long.